GonzaloPardoVillalibre/seat-robotic-mower-control/doc/ADR-3-Design-patterns.md

 - **Simplifying Interactions**: By delegating responsibilities directly to the domain entities, the model initially aimed to reduce the complexity of interactions within the system, promoting a more intuitive and maintainable architecture.

 ### Transition to Anemic Domain Model
 However, it quickly became apparent that a Rich Domain Model might overcomplicate the interactions between the entities due to excessive logic embedded within the domain objects themselves.
-To address this, the decision was made to shift towards an **Anemic Domain Model** through a centralizing logic in `@Service`.
+To address this, the decision was made to shift towards an **Anemic Domain Model** through a centralizing logic in a `@Service`.
 The service, now designated as the usecase, was tasked with broader responsibilities, moving away from a delegator-centric approach.
 This includes:
 - **Parsing and Validating Input**: This operation is offloaded to a separate `@Component` to adhere to the Single Responsibility Principle, ensuring that our service remains focused on core functionalities.
 - **Mower Movement Coordination**: The service orchestrates the movement of mowers across the field.
 It ensures that the mowers do not collide and remain within the predefined boundaries of the grid.